Potomac River

 The event was nice.
-There was a parade, clowns, horses, Indians, a live band, and many booths and vendors.
-The event flew by as we watched countless kids turn into enthusiastic paleontologists as they discovered prehistoric beasts in the kiddy pool.
+There was a parade, clowns, horses, a live band, and many booths and vendors.
+The event went flew by while we watched countless kids turn into enthusiastic paleontologists as they discovered prehistoric beasts in the kiddy pool.
 If only one could hold onto that passion.

 The only glitch to the event was the lack of an ATM machine.
 In a society becoming more and more cashless, I tend to not carry much of the green stuff.
 Unfortunately, the event was cash only and the nearest ATM machine was nearly an hour round trip drive away.
 Knowing we had to eat, I scrounged up a whopping $10.00 and figured we could purchase a small snack to hold us over.
 To my surprise, $10.00 allowed me to buy 4 cheeseburgers, 2 sodas, 1 water, 1 piece of carrot cake, and 1 brownie!
 We feasted like kings on $10.00!
 It felt as if 10 years of inflation was taken off the dollar!